top of page

 My Expertise

-For the past thirteen years, I have been actively practicing in the following areas of law:
+For the past twenty-five years, I have been actively practicing in the following areas of law:

 Estate planning entails managing your property during your lifetime and insuring its proper disposition after your death.
 No estate is too small for careful planning.